 A 90-day review is a performance review conducted at the end of an employee’s first three months with an organization.
 It typically marks the end of the formal onboarding process for a new hire.

-30 and 60-day reviews are more often focused on the onboarding process for a new employee and getting them settled into the organization.
 A 90-day review is a final touch point with an employee before they complete the onboarding phase and should contain an element of performance review.

 The first 90 days in a new position are likely to involve a steep learning curve as an employee familiarizes themselves with the organization, the duties and expectations of their role, and the company culture.
 It’s also a key period for establishing professional relationships with coworkers, clients, customers, and other significant stakeholders.